How much will it cost?

-You depart from Gibbs Farm and drive over the Masaai Steppe in to local Masaai community land ajacent to Tarangire National Park.
-Here you enjoy an afternoon stroll and the beautiful views from the top of the rock where you are camping.This is the perfect place to start ones exploration of the wilderness with classic African views from our camp over miles and miles of African bush.
-Dinner will be all under the stars.
+You depart from Manyara and drive over the Masaai Steppe into local Masaai community land, adjacent to Tarangire National Park.
+Enjoy an afternoon stroll and the beautiful views.This is the perfect place to start ones exploration of the wilderness with classic African views of the bush.
+Dinner will be under the stars.

-Once down from the mountain and fed you continue by car to our next camp.
-Today's drive will take you through some very remote Masaai settlements where you will get quality Masaai interactions.
+Wake up early and enjoy a morning bush walk and a steep but manageable climb to the top of a nearby mountain.
+After descent and lunch, you continue by car to our next camp.
+Today's drive will take you through some very remote Maasai settlements.
 We will visit the Masaai chief of the area and pay our respects for being able to pass through his land.

 Today will be an easy full day walk.
 You cover approximately 14km on flat ground.
 You depart from camp early following game trails past various water holes.
 The aim of being on foot is to be quiet and feel connected with the bush without the physical obstruction a vehicle brings.
 We will be quiet as we wander through the bush and will focus on smaller things such as birds, insects, plants and tracks.
 Saying this, there is always a chance that we will encounter larger mammals and for this reason you will be guided by an extremely well trained and armed guide.

 You arrive in camp for a late lunch and enjoy the rest of the afternoon in and around camp.
 This camp is situated about 1km behind the waterholes.
-Over the years we have located a few vantage points from where we can quietly view animals coming down to the water to drink with out disturbing them.
+Over the years we have located a few vantage points from where we can quietly view animals coming down to the water to drink without disturbing them.
 During full moon evenings it is possible to view animals moving down to the waters edge from camp.

 Being the only water in a very large area not only mammals but also birds have to use these water holes.
-Another very special moment is to quietly sit next to the water holes and have hundreds of thousands of doves and sand grouse come to drink.
-The sky is filled with the sounds thousands of wings.
+Another very special moment is to peacefully sit next to the water holes and have hundreds of thousands of doves and sand grouse come to drink.
+The sky is filled with the sounds of thousands of wings.

 For those keen on more wildlife viewing, regular game drives and walks are available from the lodge.

-Contact us for a detailed quote and customized itinerary.
+Contact us for a customised itinerary.